I had to stand up for myself

 “Knowing that I can finally move on and not have my car repossessed is a big relief.
 Thank you to Victoria, my Financial Wellbeing Coach, for all your help.”

-If you are concerned about economic harm or want to talk to someone about the money side of your relationship, our Financial Wellbeing Coaches are trained in advocacy and understand the impact of economic harm – you can speak to them by calling 0800 466 370.
+If you are concerned about economic harm or want to talk to someone about the money side of your relationship, our Economic Harm Specialists are trained in advocacy and understand the impact of economic harm.
+You can speak to an Economic Harm Specialist by calling 0800 466 370 and selecting option 4.

 Before you take on joint debt, it is important to understand joint and several liability as there’s a chance you could be left paying all the debt if the other person decides not to pay.